EpistasisLab/KRAGEN/readme.md

 `git clone https://github.com/EpistasisLab/KRAGEN.git`

-Configure the ./config/kragen.env and enter in your OpenAI API Key.
+Rename the .env.sample to .env and enter in your OpenAI API Key.

 #### 3. Run docker workflow and prime the Weaviate database